Skip to content

 print(f"''.join(['abcd', '123', 'èéà'])={''.join(['abcd', '123', 'èéà'])}")

-# Converting a string to a list of strings
+# switch from a channel to a list of channels

 print(f"'abcd 123 cdXY'.split('cd')={'abcd 123 cdXY'.split('cd')}")